GenDev0/nested-multi-select/README.md

 />
 ```

-Or with different nested key:
+Or using a different nested key:

 ```tsx
 const groups = [